-If you want, you can hire a guide at the entrance to explain you all about this amazing site.
+If you want, you can hire a guide at the entrance to explain to you all about this amazing site.
 Of course, this depends entirely on you; just check that the guide has the authorized badge.
 I always prefer a Self-Guided Tour!

 The archaeological zone of Tulum does not have its own parking lot, but there is one in the commercial zone at the entrance.
 The price is a little expensive about 180 pesos, in case you need to use it.
-If you arrive by bike, of course it will not be necessary to pay it.
+If you arrive by bike, of course, it will not be necessary to pay for it.